peteroupc/peteroupc.github.io/suppcolor.md

 - "9" followed by color number: Brighter version of foreground color.
 - "10" followed by color number: Brighter version of background color.

-The _color number_ is one of the following: "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
+The _color number_ is one of the following (only eight colors were defined by ANSI X3.64): "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
 Note that not all terminals or terminal emulators support all the SGR codes given here, and that the exact colors named by each color number can vary with the implementation.

 <a id=Color_Measurement_Devices></a>